mathildesimoni/eigenvalue-problems/README.md

 User input is done through a _yaml_ config file.
 The user can choose whether to pass a file containing the matrix (in either txt, mtx or csv format) or to specify the name and size of a predefined matrix from a given function.
 For now the matrix from functions implemented are the identity and the Hilbert matrices.

-The config file is first parsed in the file `main.cpp`.
+In the file `main.cpp`, the config file is first parsed.
 Based on the user arguments, a factory class `MatrixGeneratorFactory` will instantiate the correct child class, derived from the abstract `MatrixGenerator`class.
-The `generate_matrix` method of the children of this class return a pointer to matrix $A$ in the main flow.
+The `generate_matrix()` method of the child of this class returns a pointer to matrix $A$ in the main flow.
+This part is managed by the function `create_matrix()`.

-Then, based on user input, the class `SolverFactory` instantiate the desired solver class, which is a child of the abstract class `AbstractIterativeSolver`, with either specified or default method arguments (_tolerance_, _maxIter_ and _shift_)
+Then, based on user input, the class `SolverFactory` instantiates the desired solver class, which is a child of the abstract class `AbstractIterativeSolver`, with either specified or default method arguments (_tolerance_, _maxIter_ and _shift_).
+Subsequently, the eigenvalues are generated by calling the solver's `find_eigenvalues()` method.
+This part is managed by the function `solve_problem()`

+Finally, the output is generated based on user choice by the class `OutputGenerator`.
+This part is managed by the function `output_results()` in `main.cpp`.

+## Documentation

-Note: More information about each function and class can be found in the documentation
+Detailed information about each function and class can be found in the **documentation**.
+To access it, open the file `index.html` in the folder `doc/html/`.

+If documentation needs to be generated again, the `CMakeLists.txt` in the `doc/` folder needs to be updated by setting "Activate documentation" to ON.

+In addition, the style of the documentation can be updated in the file `doxygen-style.css` in the `doc/` folder.
+A template for this file was obtained at this [link](https://github.com/kcwongjoe/doxygen_theme_flat_design/tree/master).

 ## Tests

 There are 3 executables used for testing the functionality of the application:

-1. **user input parsing tests**: These tests validate the correctness of user input parsing and ensure the program handles invalid inputs properly (`tests/tests_user_input_parsing.cpp`)
+1. **user input parsing tests**: These tests validate the correctness of user input parsing and ensure the program handles invalid inputs properly (`tests_user_input_parsing.cpp`)

-2. **matrix generation tests**: These tests ensure that matrices can be generated correctly from functions (e.g., identity, Hilbert) and files (`tests/tests_matrix_generation.cpp`)
+2. **matrix generation tests**: These tests ensure that matrices can be generated correctly from functions (e.g., identity, Hilbert) and files.
+It also checks that incorrect files are handled properly (`tests_matrix_generation.cpp`).

-3. **solver tests**: TODO (`tests/tests_solver_methods.cpp`)
+3. **solver tests**: These tests ensure that the three solvers compute the correct eigenvalue for a set of matrices (`tests_solver_methods.cpp`).
+The tests are implemented for the following matrices:
+    - An identity matrix of size $3 \times 3$.
+This test matrix was chosen because the eigenvalues are all equal to $1$ hence the expected output is easy to set.
+    - A diagonal matrix of size $10 \times 10$, where elements on the diagonal are set to $1, 2, ..., 10$ (which are the eigenvalues too).
+We also use this matrix to test the inverse power method with shift since by setting a shift of $\sigma \in \{1, 2, ..., 10\}$, the closest eigenvalue is the $\sigma$ itself.
+    - An Hilbert matrix of size $50 \times 50$.
+Hilbert matrices are ill-conditioned.
+This enables to test the numerical stability of the solvers.

+### Running the tests

+The 3 test files are located in the folder `tests/`.
+The corresponding executables can be produced by setting `"Activate tests" ON` in the `CMakeLists.txt`.
+They can then be run from the folder `build/tests/`.

 ## Limitations and TODOs

 The program is currently limited to square matrices.
 However, it can be later extended with other methods to compute singular values of rectangular matrices.

+In addition, more tests could be produced to check that the method arguments are well parsed and handled by the `solverFactory` class.

 ## Authors and Acknowledgement